minimagick/minimagick/README.md

 ```

 Note that `MiniMagick::Image#data` is supported only on ImageMagick 6.8.8-3 or
-above, for GraphicsMagick or older versions of ImageMagick use
+above, for older versions of ImageMagick use `MiniMagick::Image#details`.
-`MiniMagick::Image#details`.

 ### Pixels